 The Austin Parks and Recreation Department (PARD) is partnering with The Trail Conservancy (TTC) to analyze and review the signage along the Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake.
 This project is in the plan development stage.
 City Council Districts 3, 8, 9

-Colony Park Pool began construction in May 2023 with an aim to open in the fall of 2024.
+Colony Park Pool began construction in May 2023.
 This new aquatic facility's pool classification has been identified as a Community Pool.
 It will complement the recently completed Colony Park District Park amenities.
-This project is in the construction phase.
-District 1
+This project is in the construction phase with anticipated completion and soft opening in January 2025.
+City Council District 1

 Austin Parks and Recreation Department (PARD) is planning to replace the existing play equipment at Davis White Northeast Neighborhood Park.
 The goal of this project is to provide new playground equipment and surfacing while ensuring compliance with ADA standards for amenities and walkways.
 The project is in the construction phase.
 City Council District 1.

-The City of Austin Parks and Recreation Department (PARD) will be installing a temporary, fenced Dog Off-Leash Area (DOLA).
-The project will help PARD to understand the benefits and drawbacks of a DOLA within a neighborhood park.
+The City of Austin Parks and Recreation Department (PARD) is exploring temporary, fenced Dogs Off-Leash Areas (DOLAs).
+These projects will help PARD to understand the benefits and drawbacks of a DOLA within identified parks.
+PARD monitors the use of this DOLA and collects community feedback.
+City Council Districts 5

 The Austin Parks and Recreation Department (PARD) is taking the next steps toward moving the Dougherty Arts Center out of the beloved naval center and into a newly envisioned building to be constructed on Butler Shores Park.
 This project is in the construction document phase.
 District 9